Plastic surgery, dentistry and other medical treatments are all offered without waiting lists

 This beautiful palace is located next to the Parliament building and is the ceremonial residence of the President of Ukraine.
 The Mariyinskyi Palace was built in 1744 by the Italian Baroque architect Bartolomeo Rastrelli.
 Today, it hosts various events of national importance such as receptions, summits and awards, as well as meetings of official delegates from all over the world.

-The park “Kyiv in miniature” was opened in June 2006 and features Ukrainian capital city.
-All 48 miniatures were created with such love and attention to details that one can hardly find difference between real buildings and their copies.
-This is great because you can explore attractions of Kyiv in several hours and then choose which of them you would like to see in real size.
+The park “Kyiv in miniature” was opened in June 2006 and features the Ukrainian capital city.
+All 48 miniatures were created with such love and attention to detail that one can hardly find the difference between real buildings and their copies.
+This is great because you can explore the attractions of Kyiv for several hours and then choose which of them you would like to see in real size.

-The height of the sculpture reaches 102 metres (334 feet), which is even more than Statue of Liberty, and this monument can be seen from almost any part of the city.
+The height of the sculpture reaches 102 meters (334 feet), which is even more than the Statue of Liberty, and this monument can be seen from almost any part of the city.
 The sculpture of a woman holds a sword in one hand, and a large shield in the other.
-This huge monument is part of museum of Great Patriotic War.
-Its exhibitions will lead you through Ukrainian story in World War II, Nazi occupation and liberation of our country.
+This huge monument is part of the museum of the Great Patriotic War.
+Its exhibitions will lead you through Ukrainian stories in World War II, Nazi occupation, and liberation of our country.

 The Pyrohiv Open-Air Museum of Architecture and Life of Ukraine is located in the outskirts of Kyiv.
-The territory of the museum is divided into traditional Ukrainian regions and the old houses are decorated in accordance with local traditions.
+The territory of the museum is divided into traditional Ukrainian regions and the old houses are decorated following local traditions.
 The samples of wooden constructions and everyday life of the 16th and 19th centuries have been brought from all over the country.